 I smiled but before I was able to say "Good morning", the old woman wailed out: "We don't want your type here, treading on the grass, you have no respect for anything!!!".

-This episode, of course, was absurd, but I couldn't help but muse that this was the kind of nonsense that put people off Christianity.
+This episode, of course, was absurd, but I couldn't help but think that it was this kind of nonsense that put people off Christianity.

 As astonished as myself, my friend had noticed that the church seemed to be in some way reaching out to alcoholics, drug addicts, and socially deprived people, so the warring old woman may've interpreted me as such.